gabrielhsdev/A_star_simple/README.md

 2. Use the following controls:

-   - Left mouse click to set the start point.
-   - Right mouse click to set the goal point.
-   - Click and drag to create obstacles.
+   - On main.py, you can set the number of nodes, where the walls are, and start/end coordinates
-   - Press the 'Space' key to start the pathfinding process.
+   - run the main.py file to visualize the program running

 ## Customization